Financial-Times/origami/README.md

 @include oFonts($opts: ('recommended': true));
 ```

 You may also include specific fonts granularly using an options `$opts` map.
-The map has a key for each font `metric` or `financier-display`, which accepts a list of weight and styles to include.
+The map has a key for each font `metric`, `financier-display`, or `financier-text`, which accepts a list of weight and styles to include.

 For example to include recommended fonts used by Origami components and an extra font, `MetricWeb` in a medium weight, and regular `FinancierDisplayWeb`:
 ```scss